wundergraph/wundergraph/docs-website/src/pages/docs/guides/mocking.md

 Within a test, you can import `createTestAndMockServer()` to create the test and mock server instances.
 Note that depending on your project's settings, the path might be slightly different depending on where you generate your templates.
 We use `beforeAll` to start the test and mock server instances.
 The `ts.start()` method returns a cleanup function to shutdown all servers.
+Alternatively, you can call `ts.stop()`.
 In vitest you can return an async function to do a cleanup.
 We also use `mockURLEnvs` to replace the environment variables with the mock server URL.

 {% callout type="note" %}